Intro to Demolition: Tips and Projects You Can Take on Yourself

 If you don’t cover the air ducts in the room where you’re working, you could send dust to every room of the house or clog the furnace filter.
 Pull the lever or turn the dial on the vent to close it.
 Then, cover it with plastic to seal it.

-Pro-Tip: Keep your heating and cooling systems off to avoid damaging them while the vents are sealed.
+Turn your heating and cooling systems off to avoid damaging them while the vents are sealed.

 Dust will inevitably accumulate in the room as you work.
 Point a fan out the window to drive some of the dust outside.
 Use a door or window on the opposite side of the room for the best airflow.